jslingerland/BluePay-Sample-Code/README.md

 - A directory, labeled 'Get Data', containing samples showing how to pull transactions from the BluePay gateway.
 - A directory, labeled 'Rebills', containing samples showing how to set up, modify, and delete BluePay rebillings.

-As a very basic starting point, in order to run the samples, you'll need to input your Account ID and Secret Key.
-In most circumstances, this is all you will need to try out the sample code.
+As a very basic starting point in order to run the samples, you'll need to input your Account ID and Secret Key.
+In most circumstances, this is all you will need to run the sample code.

 # Disclaimer